-An introduction to the application and modeling processes of mathematics.
+Introduces the application and modeling processes of mathematics.
 This course emphasizes continuous models to include deterministic and stochastic models.
 The use of computer packages and algorithms will be incorporated into the solution process.
 An individual project is required.
 Prerequisite: MATH 3314 or MATH 3323.
 Course Rotation: Varies.